pedrolcl/dmidiplayer/docs/en/index.md

 * Percussion MIDI Channel: Number from 1 to 16.
 Default 10, corresponding to the General MIDI standard percussion channel
+* Solo Button % Volume Reduction.
+Default 50.
+The volume of other MIDI channels is reduced by this percentage when a channel has the "solo" button pressed.
 * Start Playback Automatically After Loading.
 Enabled by default
 * Advance Automatically to the Next PlayList Item.
-Enabled by default
+Enabled by default.
+* Automatically Load and Save Song Settings.
+Not enabled by default.
+The song settings are stored at the $HOME/.dmidiplayer subdirectory with the same name as the songs and the ".cfg" suffix.
+* Sticky Window Borders.
+Only for MS Windows.
+Enabled by default.
 * Force Dark Mode.
 May be useful on Windows.
 On Linux and macOS the dark mode is automatically applied when configured in the Operating System
 * Use Internal Icon Theme.
 This setting is needed on Windows and macOS.